The Perfect Face Doesn't Exist — But Will I Ever Be Happy With My Looks?

 “

-In a poll on the Refinery29 Instagram account, 76% of respondents revealed that social media makes them feel insecure about their looks.
+In a poll on Refinery29 UK's Instagram account, 76% of respondents revealed that social media makes them feel insecure about their looks.

 ”